Ayege/Personal-Porfolio/README.md

 - Projects page showcasing my recent projects with details and links.
 - Contact page with a contact form and social media links.

+## Technologies Used

+- React
+- Tailwind CSS

+## Licence

+This project is licensed under the MIT License.
+See the LICENSE file for details.